victoriaolanipekun/SEI56-Project-3/README.md

 ```

+<h1>Bugs and errors</h1>
+The map functionality isn't quite there yet - I unfortunately ran out of time building it.
+In its current form it is quite functional on the backend but is yet to be translated in the frontend.

 <h1>Wins</h1>

-<li>Building a functional application in 9 days is definitely a win for me</li>
+<li>Building a functional application in 9 days is definitely a win for me.</li>
-<li>Working as a team which involved collaborating, ensuring everyone was heard and individual opinions mattered</li>
+<li>Working as a team which involved collaborating, ensuring everyone was heard and individual opinions mattered.</li>
-<li>Despite our different approach to ideas working towards a consensus as a team and achieving our goals was a win</li>
+<li>Despite our different approach to ideas working towards a consensus as a team and achieving our goals was a win.</li>
-<li>Lastly, the functionalities I built are something I'm glad I accomplished as they were a good sign of my learnings and growth</li>
+<li>Lastly, the functionalities I built are something I'm glad I accomplished as they were a good sign of my learnings and growth.</li>

 <h1>Key Learnings</h1>

 This was a great learning experience as I was able to build full stack features, work with third party APIs while working in a larger group.
-One of the most important lesson was the experience of working in feature branches and merging into development branch.
-This meant as a team we had to be super clear and communicate while we individually ensured any merge conflicts were resolved without an loss of work.
+One of the most important lessons was the experience of working in feature branches and merging into development branch.
+This meant as a team we had to be super clear and communicate while we individually ensured any merge conflicts were resolved without any loss of work.
 Then also finally moving the application from development into production was another key learning for me that I cherish.

 <h1>Future Features</h1>